uselagoon/lagoon/docs/developing_lagoon/contributing.md

 # Contributing

-You would like to hack Lagoon?
+Want to hack Lagoon?
 Yay 🎉!
 That's how we all started.
 At Lagoon we take pride in being able to run everything in a local environment, see [Developing Lagoon](/developing_lagoon/index.md) how this works.

 ## I found a security issue 🔓